-While working on one of the above projects, I did a lot of integration with the Facebook Leads system in which we’d get webhook notifications of captured leads.
+While working on one of the above projects, I integrated with the Facebook Leads system in which we’d get webhook notifications of captured leads.
 We would have to process the leads and bring them into our internal format while ensuring the design was fault tolerant for downtime and other expected chaos.
-After working on this, I was able to extract some knowledge gained around webhook signatures which I posted on my Elixir blog:
+After working on this, I was able to extract some knowledge gained around webhook signatures, which I posted on my Elixir blog:

 ElixirFocus (previously Phoenix by Example)

 ElixirFocus was an attempt to make an Elixir-specific blog that would be separate from my personal blog.
 It is kind of on hiatus as I now question how I want to manage my published work, but for the sake of skill demonstration, I’ll share a few articles I think were notable and I’m proud of:

 - Using Schemaless Changesets to Separate Concerns Between the Web Context and the Business Context

 - Improve the Clarity of Your Elixir Code Through Expressive and Consistent Language